 - 1. Paying damages sustained by subcontracted providers, non-contracting providers, and other subcontractors as a result of a breach of Contractor's obligations under this Contract, - 2.
 Reimbursing AHCCCS for any payments made on behalf of the Contractor, - Reimbursing AHCCCS for any administrative expenses incurred by a Contractor's breach including, expenses incurred after termination of this Contract, including but not limited to, expenses incurred after termination of this Contract for reasons other than for the convenience of the State by AHCCCS under Terms and Conditions, Paragraph 51, Termination for Convenience, - 4.
 Reimbursing expenditures incurred by AHCCCS in the direct operation of the Contractor under Terms and Conditions, Paragraph 46, Temporary Management/Operation of a Contractor, and - 5.
-Paying any sanctions imposed under Section D, Paragraph 68, Administrative Actions, to the extent the sanctions are not offset against payments due from AHCCCS to the Contractor as provided for under Section E, Paragraph 40, Right of Offset.
+Paying any sanctions imposed under Section D, paragraph 68, Administrative Actions, to the extent the sanctions are not offset against payments due from AHCCCS to the Contractor as provided for under Terms and Conditions, Paragraph 40, Right of Offset.

-Compliance with the requirements of this Section do not relieve the Contractor from the obligation to pay AHCCCS for any damages resulting from breach of this Contract if the performance bond or bond substitute is insufficient to fully indemnify AHCCCS.
+Compliance with the requirements of this Section do not relieve the Contractor from the obligation to pay AHCCCS for any damages resulting from breach of this Contract if the performance bond or substitute security are insufficient to fully indemnify AHCCCS.

 The Contractor shall not change the amount, duration, type, or scope of the performance bond or bond substitute without prior written approval from AHCCCS.
-Refer to ACOM Policy 305 for more details.

-The Contractor shall not pledge any bond substitute as collateral or security for any other loan, or debt or obligation of the Contractor, or pledge the bond substitute as security to creditors.
-The Contractor shall be in material breach of this Contract if it fails to maintain or renew the performance bond or bond substitute as required by this Contract and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall not pledge any bond substitute as collateral or security for any other loan or debt or obligation of the Contractor, or pledge the bond substitute as security to creditors.
+The Contractor shall be in material breach of this Contract if it fails to maintain or renew the performance bond or substitute security as required by this Contract and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.